Treeniks/bachelor-thesis-isabelle-vscode/chapters/04-main-refinements.typ

   - apply the `TextDocumentContentChangeEvent`s in a single notification in the order you receive them.
 ]

-Thus, all that needed to be done to fix the common desyncs was to remove said normalization and instead apply the changes in the order they are received.
+The language server had code that _normalized_ the `contentChanges` list, sorting them by different types of changes, before applying them.
+Simply removing this normalization was enough to fix the original desyncing issue.
+We are still unsure why the issue did not occur in VSCode, however most likely VSCode simply groups together document changes far less frequently than Neovim does.

-== State Init Rework <state-init>
+== State Panel IDs <state-init>

+As mentioned in @background:output-and-state-panels, it is possible to open multiple state panels in #jedit[].
+While users typically want to see the proof state at the position of their caret, there may be cases where one wants to permanently see the proof state of a different position.

+The language server already had support for multiple state panels.
+Internally, the language server stored a `Map` from IDs to state panels.
+Additionally, all state related messages had to include the ID of the panel that they are referring to.
+For example, to disable the _Auto update_ property
+#footnote[The _Auto update_ property enables automatic updating of the panel's content to the caret position.
+If disabled, moving the caret will not change the panel's content and will only update if the user issues a manual _Update_ command.]
+of a state panel, the client needs to send a `PIDE/state_auto_update` notification, with an `id` and `enabled` field.

+In particular, when starting the Isabelle language server, it did not automatically initialize a state panel.
+The client had to send a `PIDE/state_init` notification to create a state panel.
+However, the client could not define the state panel's ID within this notification.
+Instead, the server used the Isabelle internal `Counter` module to create a unique state panel ID.

+In order to keep these IDs separate between Isabelle's ML and Scala processes, this module counts forwards in ML and backwards in Scala.
+Since the language server is part of the Scala part of Isabelle's codebase, this meant that the state panel's IDs would start at $-1$ and count downwards with each new created state panel.
+This in and of itself is not a problem, the problem was that the language server did not communicate the created IDs with the language client.
+Thus, the language client had to know the internal Isabelle language server ID creation logic.
+And if that logic ever changes in the future, the client would need to be updated with it.

+To eliminate this issue, we changed the `PIDE/state_init` message from a notification to a request.
+Now, when a `PIDE/state_init` request is sent by the client, the server send a response back that includes the state ID of the newly created state panel.
+That way, we were able to decouple and future proof the internal language server logic from the language client implementation.

+An important thing to note is that #vscode[] does not actually support multiple state panels.
+The underlying language server does, but the Isabelle VSCode language client only has support for a single state panel.
+Therefore there is further work that needs to be done in this area.

-#TODO[
+// #TODO[
-  - originally State Init would expect the client to know what ID it is
+//   - originally State Init would expect the client to know what ID it is
-  - VSCode implmentation never used the ID for anything itself
+//   - VSCode implmentation never used the ID for anything itself
-  - now is a request instead of a notification which returns the newly created ID ]
+//   - now is a request instead of a notification which returns the newly created ID
+// ]

 // == Decoration Notification Send All Decorations